My name is Samantha Rutter, and I am a passionate visitor experience specialist, museum educator and award-winning author.

 In that time, I have been Education and Offsite Programming Manager at the State Library of Victoria, Manager of Education at the Australian War Memorial, Head of Education at Bell Shakespeare and Assistant Director, Learning and Visitor Experience at the National Archives of Australia.
 I have worked with visionary leaders, passionate teams and incredibly rich collections.
 Together, these circumstances have given me a very astute sense of how to most effectively engage with audiences of all ages.

 In 2008, I was a research fellow at the Bibliothéque nationale de France (3 months full-time), where I completed a paper on how international libraries can learn from one another, when catering for a young audience.

 For an insight into my passion for cultural heritage, watch a video presentation on the story behind Waltzing Matilda, the Promise of Gold in Victoria, and the inland adventures of Burke and Wills.
 These videos are examples of some work I completed for the National Library of Australia.

-At the heart of my approach to visitor education in museum settings, is a deep passion for communicating cultural heritage, and a steely determination to ensure that geographic location in Australia is no hindrance to accessing museums and keeping places.
-This ethos has taken me to really remote locations in Australia, showcasing live Shakespeare performances in indigenous communities, and lecturing on invaluable items of cultural significance such as the Jeridlerie Letter (in Jerilderie), Robert O'Hara Burke's pistol and Franco-Australian maritime cartography in small towns where the primary school boasts a double digit enrolment.
+At the heart of my approach to visitor education in museum settings, is a steely determination to ensure that geographic location in Australia is no hindrance to accessing museums and keeping places.
+This ethos has taken me to really remote locations in Australia, showcasing live Shakespeare performances in indigenous communities, and lecturing on invaluable items of cultural significance such as the Jeridlerie Letter, Robert O'Hara Burke's pistol and Franco-Australian maritime cartography in small towns where the primary school boasts a double digit enrolment.